 They've even added metal targets to make it even more enjoyable.
-Whether your young or old, shooting apples from a canon is guaranteed fun.
+Whether your young or old, shooting apples from a cannon is guaranteed fun.

 The Barn Market and Craft Vendors

 Outside, get some mini pumpkins or Indian corn and stroll the outdoor craft vendor market for a little bit of everything.
 And it's all good.
 Last year, I left with specialty treats, bandannas for the dogs and homemade body butter.

 All the Food